guyws/Papa/README.md

 # Papa
-Discord bot who goes into your voice channel and curses you every 10 seconds
+Discord bot that goes into your voice channel and curses you every 10 seconds made with discord.py